Nipple Eczema Basics, Secrets & Hacks: A Comprehensive Guide

 - Breast Cancer: Certain cancers can present with eczema-like symptoms.

-- Hot Water: Avoid washing with water hotter than 140°F (60°C) as it can irritate sensitive skin.
+- Hot Water: Avoid washing with water hotter than 104°F (40°C) as it can irritate sensitive skin.

 - Soap and Detergents: These can strip the skin of its natural oils and worsen irritation.

-- Physical Abrasives: Sponges, brushes, loofahs, and washcloths should be avoided as they can further damage the skin.
+- Physical Abrasives: Sponges, brushes, loofahs, and washcloths can further damage the skin.

-- Disinfectants: Alcohol, hydrogen peroxide, and similar agents can be harmful to already irritated skin.
+- Disinfectants: Alcohol, hydrogen peroxide, and similar agents can be harmful.

-- Antibacterial and Antifungal Ointments: Unless prescribed, these can exacerbate irritation.
+- Antibacterial/Antifungal Ointments: Unless prescribed, these can exacerbate irritation.

-2. Moisturizing: Apply a small amount of thick, greasy moisturizer like petroleum jelly* or Butter Oasis Moisturizing Balm.
+Apply a small amount of thick moisturizer like Butter Oasis Moisturizing Balm.
 Reapply as needed to manage irritation and dryness.

 If your condition doesn't improve within 1 to 2 weeks despite following these guidelines, it's crucial to consult a dermatologist.
 They can provide a precise diagnosis and may prescribe stronger medications if needed.
 A dermatologist can also rule out other serious conditions and tailor the treatment to your specific needs.

-Use Butter Oasis Moisturizing Balm or The BOMB as your ultimate nipple moisturizer!
+Use Butter Oasis Moisturizing Balm or The BOMB for gentle, effective relief from nipple eczema.

 Thanks for reading and God bless.